aisingapore/Novella/README.md

 ## How it works

-The recommender system has the following features:
+The recommender system combines the following 2 ideas:

-* **Implicit feedback** User interactions do not explicitly indicate that the user 'liked' it, rather representing a transaction
+* **Semantic similarity** Similar items can be found based on the natural language characteristics of their titles
-* **Semantic similarity** Similar items can be found based on semantics of title
+* **Transactional similarity** Similar items can be found based on the transactions of other users who have items in common

-* **Transactional similarity** Similar items can be found based on other users' transactions with them
+Again, transactions here refer to borrowings or downloads of a title.
+This is a form of *implicit feedback*, which does not explicitly indicate that the user 'liked' the item.

-The whole process can be divided into 2 stages.
+The process can be divided into 2 stages as follows.

 ![qrecsys.png](qrecsys.png)